GabeScott/standard-works-vault/General Conference/1990 April - Blessed Are the Merciful.md

 My brethren and sisters, I sense the awesome burden of speaking to you in this great conference.
 Tens of thousands of you are listening with great expectation here in the Tabernacle, or in your homes, or in more than two thousand Church buildings.
 May I say at the outset that I love you as my brethren and sisters of The Church of Jesus Christ of Latter-day Saints.
 I love you for your faith and faithfulness.
 I love you for the integrity of your lives.
 I love you for your desire to live as the Lord would have you live and for the effort you are making to do so.

 I know that many of you carry very heavy burdens.
 I know that many of you live under extreme stress.
 I know that you are anxious to do the right thing and that you are prayerfully trying to do so.
 I know also that none of us has reached that perfection we have been admonished to seek, and therefore, with only a desire to give encouragement, I take the liberty of using a text that I feel has application for each of us.
-It is from the sermon which Jesus gave to the multitude who gathered on the mount: “Blessed are the merciful: for they shall obtain mercy.”
-(Matt.
-5:7.)
+It is from the sermon which Jesus gave to the multitude who gathered on the mount: “Blessed are the merciful: for they shall obtain mercy” ([[Matthew 5.7|Matt.
+5:7]]).

 We live in a world where there is so much of harshness.
 We live in a world filled with hostility and meanness.
 By reason of our human natures, so many seem prone to act with unmitigated selfishness regardless of injury to others.